HK's John Lee makes cross-border travel with China top priority

-HONG KONG - Hong Kong's chief executive hopeful John Lee has said that restoring cross-border travel with mainland China would be his top priority if he is elected.
+Hong Kong's chief executive hopeful John Lee has said that restoring cross-border travel with mainland China would be his top priority if elected.

 He would first clarify with the mainland authorities the criteria for resuming cross-border travel before working towards meeting those conditions, said the former No. 2 official in the territory.